-So where does digital technology fit when it comes to your dermatology office?
-Dermatology electronic health records (EHR) systems, patient kiosks, portals and telemedicine software are just a handful of the tech-centric products that can help revolutionize your practice and aid in the increasing importance of patient engagement.
-In this post, I’ll focus on some of the key benefits of telemedicine services for dermatologists.
-First, let’s start with the types of telemedicine software out there.
+Electronic health records (EHR) systems, patient kiosks, portals and telemedicine software are just a handful of the tech-centric products that can help revolutionize your practice and aid in the increasing importance of patient engagement while still maintaining social distancing and reducing the risk of COVID-19 transmission.

 Types of Telemedicine Software